 - By March 9, 2018, individual presenters or team leaders will hear from the proposal review committee regarding whether the proposal was accepted.
 If your proposal was accepted, you will be provided information on the poster requirements and the judgment criteria (the rubric that judges will be using) for the pitch competition on March 22, 2018.

 - Each individual or team will then create a poster displaying the team's idea and the information included in the proposal.
 This poster portion of the competition will create a dynamic similar to a science fair.
-The poster should be no larger than 4x4.
+The suggested poster size is 48"x48" or 48"x42".
 We are working with Central Printing on-campus—the costs of the posters will be covered by the university.
 More information forthcoming.

 - During the event, each individual or team will stand by their poster and present it to those that come by—students, faculty, alumni, friends of the Loyola community, and, of course the judges.

 - Five pitches will be selected by the judges to move on to the final round.

 - In the final round, the five teams chosen will each have no more than three minutes to pitch their idea and solution to the judges and the audience.
 Judges will then have no more than ten minutes to ask the team questions about their pitch.